Even with the dizzying amount of digital marketing channels available, email is still a powerful marketing tool for B2C brands.

 Of course, your post-email elements aren’t strictly features of a B2C email, but encouraging click-throughs is as much about past interactions with your brand as it is about email elements.

 Successful interactions build good relations between your brand and your audience.
-They foster positive habits that encourage them to click through on later emails, especially if they’re part of a drip campaign.
+They foster positive habits that encourage your audience to click through on later emails, especially if they’re part of a drip campaign.

 Similarly, your customers are going to have questions, especially if they’re new prospects.
 You want your leads to stay informed and in your funnel, and creating your own knowledge base that’s wide and comprehensive is a good idea.
 Here, you can resolve any queries on site to keep your audience engaged and in your sales funnel.

-It probably hasn’t escaped your attention that video is valuable right now, and the data is there to support it: Including videos in your email can increase click-throughs by up to 300%, a staggering figure.
+It probably hasn’t escaped your attention that video is valuable right now, and the data is there to support it; including videos in your email can increase click-throughs by up to 300%.
 With statistics like that, it’s clear that video is a vital feature for click-throughs.

-And the great thing about it is that it can fulfill a range of purposes.
-Testimonials, brand storytelling, interviews—all these and more can help to engage your audience with your B2C email marketing message.
+The great thing about video is that it can fulfill a range of purposes.
+Testimonials, brand storytelling, interviews — all these and more can help to engage your audience with your B2C email marketing message.

 The key to creating a good video is to keep it brief, no more than two minutes.
 And remember to mention in your subject line that there’s a video inside.
 This can increase open rates by 19%, and boost click-through rates by a staggering 65%.